 So, the first step to ensuring your black water tank sensors remain in good operating condition is to use a high quality waste digesting tank treatment.

-If you routinely struggle with keeping your sensor probes in good operating condition you may want consider installing sensors that are mounted on the exterior of your tank, like these SeeLevel RV Tank Sensors.
+If you routinely struggle with keeping your sensor probes in good operating condition you may want consider installing tank level monitors that are mounted on the exterior of your tank, like these SeeLevel RV Tank Sensors.
 Aftermarket sensors like this are a great option if you want more/better information on tank levels and are tired of struggling with OEM sensors that can malfunction consistently.

 There are three major types of sensor treatments that are used to clean up and restore misreading black water tank sensors.